oishikg/formal_verification_avl_trees/README.md

   - The original OCaml implementation contained in the`Original_Hbt` module.
   - The certified and extracted implementation contained in the `Certified_Hbt_Peano` module.
   - The certified and extracted implementation with the Peano numbers ADT replaced with the OCaml integer data type.

+## Documentation
+The documentation for this project was generated using `coqdoc`.
+View the documentation for the proofs [here](https://oishikg.github.io/formal_verification_avl_trees/main.html).

 ## Author